pouriyajamshidi/benchmarks/anagram/README.md

 | `Go`     |  787.6 ± 18.5 |    762.0 |    820.2 |        1.00 |
 | `Python` |  874.7 ± 75.2 |    785.8 |   1047.2 | 1.11 ± 0.10 |
 | `Nim`    | 1502.0 ± 47.3 |   1405.6 |   1565.1 | 1.91 ± 0.07 |

+### Development time

+I did not time my work for this project though all the versions got completed in an afternoon.
+However, I will rate each version from quick to slow (read easy to hard).

+1. Python
+2. Nim
+3. Go

+### Verdict

+`Python` was the easiest/quickest to write and since the completion time is very close to `Go`, it is the clear choice for this specific problem.